bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > Variance and standard deviation are the most widespread and routinely reported statistics of variability.
 Both are sensitive to outliers.
 More robust metrics include mean absolute deviation, median absolute deviation from the median, and percentiles (quantiles).

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+> Range, Interquartile Range and Standard Devitation.

+> The standard deviation is a widely used measure of dispersion.
+It is the most complex from a technical point of view and appropriate only for well-behaved symmetric data, since it is also unduly influenced by very discrepant values.
+The Gini index is a measure of dispersion used for data with a high level of distortion, such as income, and is widely used to measure inequality, but it has a complex and not very intuitive form.
+The square of the standard deviation is known as variance: difficult to interpret directly, but nevertheless of great mathematical utility.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What are the Key Terms for Exploring the Distribution?
 > Boxplot, Frequency Table, Histogram and Density Plot (a smoothed version of the histogram, often based on a kernel density estimate).